pitchpoint-solutions/docs.pitchpointsolutions.io/_developer_guides/orders/IRS8821Transcript.md

 ```

-### Step 3: Check for a result in the URL from the Ref field in the response.
+### Step 3: Check the response for a result using the URL provided in the Ref field.